inversion-api/inversion-engine/README.md

 Example [Handlers](https://rocketpartners.github.io/rckt_snooze/0.3.x/javadoc/io/rcktapp/api/Handler.html):
- * io.rcktapp.api.handler.sql.SqlGetHandler - Returns a Collection listing matching RQL criteria or can return a single requested Entity from an RDBMS table
+ * SqlGetHandler - Returns a Collection listing matching RQL criteria or can return a single requested Entity from an RDBMS table
- * io.rcktapp.api.handler.sql.SqlPostHandler - Intelligently handles both PUT (update) and POST (insert) operations including complex nested documents
+ * SqlPostHandler - Intelligently handles both PUT (update) and POST (insert) operations including complex nested documents
- * io.rcktapp.api.handler.sql.SqlDeleteHandler - Deletes Collection Entites from the underlying RDBMS table
+ * SqlDeleteHandler - Deletes Collection Entites from the underlying RDBMS table
- * io.rcktapp.api.handler.auth.AuthHandler - Logs a user in and puts a User object in the session.
+ * AuthHandler - Logs a user in and puts a User object in the session
- * io.rcktapp.api.handler.auth.AclHandler - Processes AclRules to secure your Endpoints.
+ * AclHandler - Processes AclRules to secure your Endpoints
- * io.rcktapp.api.handler.util.LogHandler - Logs requests and the JSON payloads.
+ * LogHandler - Logs requests and the JSON payloads
- * io.rcktapp.api.handler.s3.S3UploadHandler - Allows you to do a HTTP multi-part post uplaod to an S3 bucket
+ * S3UploadHandler - Allows you to do a HTTP multi-part post uplaod to an S3 bucket
- * io.rcktapp.api.handler.security.RateLimitHandler - Protecs Endpoints from accidental or intentional DoS type traffic
+ * RateLimitHandler - Protecs Endpoints from accidental or intentional DoS type traffic

-### AclRule
+### AclRules

 AclRules allow you to declare that a User must have specified Permissions to access resources at a given url path and http method.
 Generally AuthHandler and AclHandler will be setup (in that order) to protect resources according to configed AclRules.

 ### Permissions

 The AuthHandler will set Permission objects on the per request User object that may be checked against AclRule declarations by the AclHandler.

-### Change

-Supplied default Handler implementations accumulate Changes that occur as part of any request.
-LogHandler can be configured to save the list of Changes to a Db to implement effective per request user level change logging.
-Custom Handler implementors should call Response.addChange if a call modifies persistent data.

-### Db - change to data source to accomodate dynamo and elastic
-### Table
-### Column
-### Relationship

-### Tenant - relationship between app and multiple users of the app - goes with use of the api